binaryage/blog/_posts/2011-06-09-trade-totalfinder-bitcoin.md

     or any other similar link to my site or FastSpring e-shop

 Technically that referrer parameter will be [stored in a cookie for 14 days](https://github.com/binaryage/layouts/blob/master/default2.html#L511-516) and passed to my e-commerce provider if the user purchases something.
 Then I will do manual bitcoin transfers (not later than on sunday).

-I've just setup a fund of 300BTC for this purpose - which should be enough to get it going until I earn first bitcoins myself :-)

 Note: This way you may get 10% of your own money back in bitcoins.
 This may be an easy way how to get some bitcoins if you are considering buying TotalFinder anyway and wanted to try bitcoin out.